FunkeyFlo/ps5-mqtt/add-ons/ps5-mqtt-edge/DOCS.md

 psn_accounts:                       # [optional] Add PSN accounts to match online activity to your devices
   - username: MyPsnUser
     npsso: '!secret my_npsso'       # NPSSO token (expires after two months 😢)
+    preferred_ps5: 70C881D600B0     # ID of the PS5 that will be preferred when activity can be matched to multiple PS5's
+    preferred_ps4: 60E899D600B0     # ID of the PS4 that will be preferred when activity can be matched to multiple PS4's

 account_check_interval: 5000        # Recommended interval for checking account state (don't go lower than 3000!)
 ```